 Why this combination of scores?
 Because research within the test research has shown that combining these scores gives the best result in indicating personality and preferences for behaviour.
 The combined score, or sten score, goes from 1 to 10.
-If the normative score deviates by more than 3 stens from the ipsative score, we indicate this by this symbol: N
+If the normative score deviates by more than 3 stens from the ipsative score, we indicate this by this symbol:

 The results are compared to those of a norm group of 500 people who filled in this instrument earlier.
 A score from 1 to 10 is given for each dimension.
 The Bridge Personality is particularly suited to candidates within a working environment.
-As working environments are dynamic, we recommend using the instrument again after a period of two vears.
+As working environments are dynamic, we recommend using the instrument again after a period of two years.

-This report has been electronically compiled and produced by the software system of TestGroup Consulting.
+This report has been electronically compiled and produced by the software system of TestGroup.
 It provides information about the person who has filled in the test.
-TestGroup Consulting accepts no responsibility for problems that may arise from using this report.
-The Bridge Personality and all the other tests of TestGroup Consulting, as well as the reports, may only be used by employees of TestGroup Consulting, representatives or resellers of TestGroup Consulting, or clients of TestGroup Consulting who are authorised and trained to do so.
+TestGroup accepts no responsibility for problems that may arise from using this report.
+The Bridge Personality and all the other tests of TestGroup, as well as the reports, may only be used by employees of TestGroup, representatives, or resellers of TestGroup, or clients of TestGroup who are authorised and/or trained to do so.

 Bridge Theory This report provides insight into the personality and behaviour of Anne Example within a working environment.
 The answers are based on the self-image of the candidate.
 Bridge Answer Behaviour This section gives information about the candidate's behaviour in filling in the test.
 How socially desirable were the candidate's answers?
 How consistent were they?
 And to what extent do the normative and ipsative scores correspond?
 In this way, you can judge whether the candidate filled in the test honestly, seriously and consistently.
 Bridge Overview The Bridge overview provides information about four clusters of the Bridge Personality: Directing, Output, Attitude and Inspiration.
 The four clusters are split up into 12 groups (including Contact, Energy and Opinion).
 The 12 groups are then sub-divided in 34 dimensions (including Networking, Enterprising and Practical).
 Dimension Overview The Bridge Personality consists of 34 dimensions.
 These dimensions are given for each group.
 You will find a short explanation of each dimension and a score next to each dimension.
-Bridge Type The Bridge Type is based on Jung's Type Theory.
+The 16 Jung Types The 16 Jung Types are based on Carl Gustav Jung's Type Theory.
 It provides insight into the preferred behaviour of the candidate.
 What type of behaviour does the candidate feel comfortable with?
 And what type of behaviour costs least energy?
-There are 16 different Bridge Types.
-This report provides insight into the candidate's Bridge Type.
-Bridge Colour The Bridge Colour reports your preferences in 4 colours.
-Your scores on these colours are calculated based on your answers in The Bridge Personality.
-The colours are: Red, Yellow, Green and Blue.
-We all use these colours to a certain amount, but you will always have a preference for 1 colour.
-The order and the level of the scores on the 4 colours determine our preferred behavior.
+There are 16 different Jung Types.
+This report provides insight into the candidate's Jung Type.
 Bridge Competency Profile Which competencies does the candidate possess?
 And which are missing?
 The Competency Profile provides answers to these questions.
-TestGroup Consulting has done detailed research into how Bridge Personality corresponds to the 8 most common competencies from the business community and the government.
+TestGroup has done detailed research into how Bridge Personality corresponds to the 8 most common competencies from the business community and the government.